weskinner/symbol-gen/README.md

 # symbol-gen package

-Adds a shortcut to recursively generate symbols for your project.
+Adds a shortcut to generate ctags symbols file for your project.
+Hit cmd-alt-g to generate tags file for your project.